stuta/Luajit-Tcp-Server/README.md

 ##### Test status

-Linux tests were done with Xubuntu that does not have rtlib in it.
-Next tests will be done in Mint 14.

-In Linux install jl.sh, read instructions from the file.
+Linux tests were done in great ""Linux Mint 14 MATE"" 32-bit, 400 mb ram is enough in VirtualBox.
+In Linux install file jl.sh, read instructions from the file.

-create shortcut:

 __Works__: